snk11/lem-in/README.md

 # INTRODUCTION
 ```
-This is an console application which can find the shortest path from a graph.
+This is a console application which can find the shortest path from a graph.
 ```

 # MAKEFILE